Nourish - 9 Two-Minute Habits to Improve Your Health and Happiness

 I touched on this briefly in my previous post 10 Ways to Look and Feel Amazing Naturally

-Following on from this I encourage you to express your gratitude and positive feelings.
+Following on from this I encourage you to express your gratitude and positive feelings as a way to achieve Health and Happiness.
 Both go hand in hand to helping you change your life for the better.

 Instead of drowning yourself in a sea of negative feelings, worries and complaints, take a step back and focus on what you’re grateful for.

-Numerous studies have been undertaken on the effects of daily gratitude practice on the mind, body and spirit, which you’ll be pleased to hear, gave very positive results.
+Numerous studies have been undertaken on the effects of a daily gratitude practice on the mind, body and spirit.
+You’ll be pleased to hear, these studies gave very positive results.

-There are many ways in which you can express gratitude, from spending just 2 minutes a day writing down what you’re grateful for each morning or evening before going to bed.
+There are many ways in which you can express gratitude.
+Try spending just 2 minutes a day writing down what you’re grateful for each morning or evening before going to bed.

-Maybe jotting some positive thoughts or experiences you had that day in a journal.
+Maybe jot down some positive thoughts or experiences you had that day in a journal.

-Perhaps writing a letter or note to a friend, or giving them a call to express how grateful you are to have them in your life.
+Perhaps write a letter or note to a friend, or give them a call to express how grateful you are to have them in your life.